Reshaping History

 2011

-Reshaping History is a digital landscape attempts to alter or extend the space-time contained in the particular flat but shinning piece of history, creating a new scenery that is independent from reality.
+Reshaping History is a digital landscape that seeks to alter and extend the space-time embedded within a particular, flat yet luminous fragment of recorded history—creating a new scenery that exists independently of reality.

 Mark